fjames86/dragons/README.md

 ### 2.3 Inverse queries

+* NOTE: inverse queries are deprecated and have been removed from the Dragons API.

 Use `IQUERY` function with one or more answers.
 The DNS will return the questions which result with those answers.
 Not all DNS servers support inverse queries.